liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/declaring-endpoints.md

 BlogPosting retrieve(@Id long id);
 ```

-As you can see, with Apio Architect we don't have to annotate the method with anything that indicates URLs, HTTP verbs, or media-types, just with the type of action that this Java method is going to execute.
+As you can see, with Apio Architect we don't have to annotate the method with anything that indicates URLs, HTTP verbs, or media-types, only the type of action that this Java method is going to execute.
 In addition, we are indicating to the library that this method corresponds to the "retrieve" action of a specific blog-posting, because we have annotated one of its parameters with `@Id` (we will see this in depth later).